-The Likelihood to close and Contact priority properties in your HubSpot Marketing Hub Enterprise or Sales Hub Enterprise account allow you to predict which of your contacts are most likely to become customers.
+The Likelihood to close and Contact priority properties in your HubSpot Marketing Hub Enterprise or Sales Hub Enterprise account allow you to analyze and segment your contacts based on this predictive lead scoring model.

-- Likelihood to close: a score that represents the percentage probability of a contact closing as a customer within the next 90 days, and is based on standard contact properties and behavior.
+- Likelihood to close: a score that represents the percentage probability of a contact closing as a customer within the next 90 days based on standard contact properties and behavior.
 For example, contacts with a close probability value of 22 have a 22% chance of closing as a customer in the next 90 days.

-- The categories Very High, High, Medium and Low each will contain 25% of your contacts based on the Likelihood to close score, with the Very High category having the top 25%.
+- The Very High, High, Medium and Low categories will each contain 25% of your contacts based on the Likelihood to close score, with the Very High category applying to the top 25% of scores.

-- The Closed won category is for contacts whose lifecycle stage is Customer.
+- The Closed won category applies to contacts whose lifecycle stage is Customer.

 Please note: you need at least 100 contacts in your HubSpot account to see values for the Contact priority property.

-- Demographic information contained in standard contact properties (custom properties are not used in determining close probability)
+- Demographic information in standard contact properties (custom properties are not used in determining close probability).

 - Interactions logged in the HubSpot CRM, such as tracked email clicks, meetings booked, calls made, etc.

-HubSpot uses the most current predictive machine learning algorithms to provide accurate predictions.
-These algorithms are known as black boxes.
+HubSpot uses the most current predictive machine learning algorithms known as black boxes to provide accurate predictions.
 With a black box, data scientists understand the input and outputs of the model, but how the input is transformed into the output is unknown.
-The benefit of these models is that they’ve been proven to outperform white boxes, but it is not possible to break down how each individual input contributes to a contact’s score.
+These models have been proven to outperform white box models, but it is not possible to break down how each individual input contributes to a contact’s score.
 Instead, the focus is on the overall predictive performance of the model.

 To learn how to use lead scoring to prioritize your outreach efforts, check out the HubSpot Academy lesson on Understanding HubSpot Lead Scoring.